kirkkala/elsa-myclub/README.md

 - `Vieras` - Away team
 - `Sarja` - Division/Series

-Output will be an excel file in the format of MyClub importable file, columns and rows combined and mutated from the provided ELSA excel file.
+Output will be an excel file in the format of MyClub importable file, columns and rows combined and mutated from the provided eLSA excel file.

 ### Development